rsalunga29/security-notes/Offensive Security/Web Application Security/Server-side Vulnerabilities/Business Logic Vulnerabilities/Introduction.md

-Business logic vulnerabilities are flaws in the design and implementation of an application.
-This gives an attacker the oppor
+Business logic vulnerabilities are flaws in the design and implementation of an application, that allows an attacker to elicit unintended behavior from legitimate functionalities to achieve a malicious goal.
+These flaws are generally the result of failing to anticipate unusual user behavior and application states that may occur, and consequently, failing to handle them safely.